gatsbyjs/gatsby/docs/blog/2018-10-04-journey-to-the-content-mesh/index.md

 Teams are adopting these services because each is tailored to a specific use-case, while the generic enterprise CMS alternative is optimized for none.

-This series is intended to explain the emergence of a content mesh -- the infrastructure layer for a decoupled website.
+This is the first post in a series, Journey to the Content Mesh, intended to explain the emergence of a "content mesh" -- the infrastructure layer for a decoupled website.
 The content mesh stitches together content systems in a modern development environment while optimizing website delivery for performance.

 The previous generation of enterprise CMS offered a set of mediocre components; a generic content editing experience glued to out-of-date development and deployment environments.
 The emerging strategy for content management selects best-of-breed solutions, tailored to specific use-cases like e-commerce or blogging; it provides a modern framework for rapid iteration and it generates lightning fast websites out of the box.